rohithsowmithra/Coffee-Shop/README.md

 This project is about helping an institution to open a digitally enabled cafe for students to order drinks, socialize, and study hard.
 They mainly need help in setting up their menu experience.

-The application does the following:
+This application does the following:

 1) Display graphics representing the ratios of ingredients in each drink.
 2) Allows public users to view drink names and graphics.